-A group of four experts, academics and fact checkers, all members of the HLEG on Fake News, have published a comment on the EC’s report on disinformation.
+A group of four experts, academics and fact checkers, all members of the HLEG on Fake News, has published a comment on the EC’s report on disinformation.
 They stressed that while disinformation is clearly a problem, its scale and impact, associated agents and infrastructures of amplification need to be further examined.
-There is a general understanding among scholars and experts that, unless clear proposals without significant downsides appear, disinformation should be treated with a “soft power approach” by the authorities.
+There is a general understanding among scholars and experts that, unless clear proposals without significant downsides appear, disinformation should be treated by the authorities with a “soft power approach”.

 In February 2018, French president Emmanuel Macron announced his plan to introduce legislation that would curb the spread of disinformation during the country’s future election campaigns.
 The president said that this goal would be achieved by enforcing more media transparency and blocking offending sites.
 He cited “thousands of propaganda accounts on social networks” spreading “all over the world, in all languages, lies invented to tarnish political officials, personalities, public figures, journalists” and called for “strong legislation” to “protect liberal democracies”.

-An additional control mechanism during the 2018 general elections was introduced in Italy, where previous attempts of introducing a law against “fake news” were shelved after being criticised for being a censorship mechanism.
+An additional control mechanism during the 2018 general elections was introduced in Italy, where previous attempts of introducing a law against “fake news” had been shelved after being criticised as a censorship mechanism.
 Before the 2018 elections, the Italian State Police launched on its website a “red button” to signal fake news, on the initiative of then Minister of the Interior Marco Minniti.
 The protocol adopted on the eve of political elections, enabling the Postal Police to fact-check and report contents, has caused concern in the public debate.

 In his How to Counter Fake News?
 A Taxonomy of anti-fake news approaches, Alemanno argues that proposed anti-fake news laws “focus on the trees rather than the forest”, adding that “as such, they will not only remain irrelevant but also aggravate the root causes of the fake news phenomenon”.
 The solution prospected in the article is to “swamp fake news with the truth”.
 In explaining this idea, the scholar suggests the possibility of introducing a law that would require all social networks to invite readers to have easier access to additional perspectives and information, including articles by third-party fact checkers.
 This would only systematise a practice already implemented by Facebook on a voluntary basis with its “Related Articles” feature , argues the expert.

-The role that traditional media can have in countering disinformation has been highlighted in several studies.
-As highlighted in Lies, Damn Lies and Viral Contents one of the reasons why “fake news” can reach a wider audience and “become viral” is due to many legitimate news websites’ practice to publish unverified rumors and claims (sometimes coming from other media outlets) without adding reporting or value, thus becoming easy marks for hoaxsters and the like.
-If trust in traditional media has declined in recent years, this has to do with this phenomena.
+The role that traditional media can have in countering disinformation has been highlighted by several studies.
+As highlighted in Lies, Damn Lies and Viral Contents one of the reasons why “fake news” can reach a wider audience and “become viral” is related to many legitimate news websites’ practice to publish unverified rumors and claims (sometimes coming from other media outlets) without adding reporting or value, thus becoming easy marks for hoaxsters and the like.
+If trust in traditional media has declined in recent years, this has to do with these phenomena.

 European Federation of Journalists’ general secretary Ricardo Gutiérrez, also a member of the HLEG on Fake News, argues with many others that “the best antidote to disinformation is quality journalism, ethical commitment and critical media literacy”.
 It is widely acknowledged that a key mitigation factor for disinformation is media literacy.
 The HLEG Report stressed the importance of media and information literacy, because it enables people to identify disinformation.
 It also states that “media literacy cannot [...] be limited to young people but needs to encompass adults as well as teachers and media professionals” in order to help them keep pace with digital technologies.